AguaClara/Textbook/Filtration/EStaRS_Design.rst

   HL_{FiBwTotalSS} = HL_{BwInletPlumbing} + HL_{BwSS} + HL_{SiphonOrifice} + HL_{FiSiphonPipe} + HL_{SiphonOutlet}

-The first term comes from the :ref:`Plumbing Head Loss <plumbing_head_loss>` section the second term comes from the :ref:`Fluidized Bed and Head Loss Variation <fluidized_bed_headloss_variation>` section.
-The last three were described just above.

-This the distance in height that must exist between the siphon outlet and 10 cm above the bottom of the filter entrance box, as shown in the schematic.
+This is the height that must exist between the siphon outlet and 10 cm above the bottom of the filter entrance box, as shown in the schematic.
 Because the backwash system works using the difference in elevation getting these values correct is critical.

 Additionally, the density of the fluidized sand can be determined.